A Harary-Sachs Theorem for Hypergraphs: Introduction

 where $\tr(A^{d(k-1)})$ is the standard matrix trace (for a more detailed explanation, see \cite{Coo}).
 We prove Theorem \ref{T:codegreeFormula} with the aid of the following reformulation of Equation \ref{E:Morozov}:

 The paper is arranged as follows.
 In the following section we define the associated digraph of an operator in $\Tr_d({\cal H})$, as in Equation \ref{E:Morozov}.
 In particular, we provide a formula for a summand of $\Tr_d({\cal H})$ in terms of associated digraphs.
 In Section 3 we give a combinatorial description of the differential operators which have non-zero contribution to $\Tr_d({\cal H})$ and characterize these operators in terms of associated digraphs.
 In Section 4 we show that associated digraphs correspond to a particular type of hypergraph, termed Veblen hypergraphs.
-We motivate our main result by defining the associated coefficient of a Veblen hypergraph.
-Our main result is then applied to address a question of \cite{Hu2} in Section 6 by expressing low codegree coefficients of the characteristic polynomial of a 3-uniform hypergraph in terms of particular subgraphs.
-In Section 7 we answer a question of $\cite{Coo}$ by providing a formula for the associated coefficient of the $k$-uniform simplex.
-We conclude by showing that our main result is indeed a generalization of the Harary-Sachs theorem to hypergraphs.
-We leave the reader with a conjecture concerning the multiplicity of the zero-eigenvalue.
+We conclude with a proof of our main result.